-As Managing Director at Working Capital, Ed brings more than 20 years of experience working on issues related to social and economic justice including the promotion of human rights and entrepreneurship/micro-enterprise development, to his overall leadership of the Fund.
+As Managing Partner at Working Capital, Ed brings more than 20 years of experience working on issues related to social and economic justice including the promotion of human rights and entrepreneurship/micro-enterprise development, to his overall leadership of the Fund.

 Prior to Working Capital Fund, Ed spent over a decade at Humanity United, where he played a leadership role in establishing the direction of the foundation’s grant-making and impact investing efforts and oversaw the foundation’s work to address forced labor in corporate supply chains.

 He has experience working across the for-profit, not-for-profit, and public policy arenas and has held senior management positions at World Links and Global Education Partnership, as well as positions at the Oracle Corporation and the Council on Foreign Relations.

 Ed received his bachelor’s degree in political science from the University of California Berkeley, and his master’s degree in business administration/master of arts from The Wharton School/Lauder Institute at the University of Pennsylvania.

-Dan Viederman is a Managing Director at Working Capital, focused on efforts to engage and invest in entrepreneurs and tech innovators in pursuit of new tools to scale improvements for vulnerable workers in global supply chains.
+Dan Viederman is a Managing Partner at Working Capital, focused on efforts to engage and invest in entrepreneurs and tech innovators in pursuit of new tools to scale improvements for vulnerable workers in global supply chains.

 Previously, Dan was CEO of Verité, a leading non-profit organization working against global forced and child labor through in-depth research and corporate engagement.
 In recognition of Verité’s impact, Dan was winner of a 2007 Skoll Foundation Award for Social Entrepreneurship and was named Schwab Foundation Social Entrepreneur of the Year in 2011.
 He has also managed China offices for World Wildlife Fund and Catholic Relief Services.

 Dan is graduate of Yale University, the Columbia University School of International and Public Affairs and the Chinese language program at Nanjing Teacher’s University.